Hardcore punk: Musical elements

-One definition of the genre is "a form of exceptionally harsh punk rock."
-Hardcore has been called a faster meaner genre of punk rock, that was a stern refutation against it, being more primal and immediate, with speed and aggression as the starting point."
+One definition of the genre is "a form of exceptionally harsh punk rock".
+Hardcore has been called a faster, meaner genre of punk rock, that was a stern refutation against it, being more primal and immediate, with speed and aggression as the starting point.

 In the vein of earlier punk rock, most hardcore punk bands have followed the traditional singer/guitar/bass/drum format.
-The songwriting has more emphasis on rhythm rather than melody.
+The song-writing has more emphasis on rhythm rather than melody.
 Blush writes "The Sex Pistols were still rock'n'roll...like the craziest version of Chuck Berry.
 Hardcore was a radical departure from that.
 It wasn't verse-chorus rock.
 It dispelled any notion of what songwriting is supposed to be.
 It's its own form."
 According to AllMusic, the overall blueprint for hardcore was playing louder, harder and faster.
 Hardcore was a reaction to the "cosmopolitan art-school" style of new wave music.
 Hardcore "eschew[ed] nuance, technique, [and] the avant-garde", and instead emphasized "speed and rhythmic intensity" using unpredictable song forms and abrupt tempo changes.

 The impact of powerful volume is important in hardcore.
-Noisey magazine describes one hardcore band as "an all-encompassing, full-volume assault" in which "[e]very instrument sounds like it's competing for the most power and highest volume."
+Noisey magazine describes one hardcore band as "an all-encompassing, full-volume assault" in which "[e]very instrument sounds like it's competing for the most power and highest volume".
 Scott Wilson states that the hardcore of the Bad Brains emphasized two elements: "off-the-charts" loudness which reached a level of threatening, powerful "uncompromising noise" and rhythm, in place of the typically focused-on elements in mainstream rock music, harmony and pitch (i.e., melody).

 Hardcore vocalists often shout, scream or chant along with the music, using "vocal intensity" and an abrasive tone.
-The shouting of hardcore vocalists is often accompanied by audience members who are singing along, making the hardcore vocalist like the "leader of a mob".
+The shouting of hardcore vocalists is often accompanied by audience members who are singing along, making the hardcore vocalist like the "leader of a mob" commonly known as "gang vocals".
 Steven Blush describes one early Minor Threat show where the crowd was singing the lyrics so loud they could be heard over the PA system.
 Hardcore vocal lines are often based on minor scales and songs may include shouted background vocals from the other band members.
 Hardcore lyrics expressed the "frustration and political disillusionment" of youth who were against 1980s-era affluence, consumerism, greed, Reagan politics and authority.
-The polarizing socio-political messages in hardcore lyrics (and outrageous on-stage behaviour) meant that the genre garnered no mainstream popularity.
+The polarizing sociopolitical messages in hardcore lyrics (and outrageous on-stage behaviour) meant that the genre garnered no mainstream popularity.